 The council regularly receives correspondence about matters which are not breaches of planning control.
-While the Planning Enforcement Team may not be able to deal with such matters there may be other legislative controls open to a complainant.
+While the Planning Enforcement Team may not be able to deal with such grievances there may be other legislative controls open to a complainant.
 The most common examples are:

-- > Neighbour nuisance, boundary and land ownership disputes.
-These are civil matters rather than planning matters.
-Further advice can be obtained from a solicitor, or, if the property is owned by the council, Property Services should be contacted. - Unauthorised development on the highway, footway or verge that is covered by highway legislation is the responsibility of the council's Roads and Transportation Service. - Dangerous structures are investigated by Building Standards service. - Anti-social behaviour including noise and smell are the remit of the council's Environmental Health service.
+- Neighbour nuisance, boundary and land ownership disputes.
+These are civil matters that planning cannot get involved in.
+Further advice can be obtained from a solicitor, or, if the property is owned by the council, Property Services should be contacted. - Unauthorised development on the highway, footway or verge that is covered by highway legislation is the responsibility of the council's Roads, Streets and Parking service.

+- Dangerous structures are the responsibility of the Building Standards service. - Anti-social behaviour including fly tipping, noise and smell are the remit of the council's Environmental Health service.

-These services can also be contacted via the Council's Customer Contact Service on 01506 280000.
+These services can also be contacted via the call centre on 01506 280000.